jcampbellcodes/pes_project_5/README.md

 Jack Campbell

 ## Description
-This repo contains custom sources and makefiles for Project 4 as well as adapted and generated code from MCUXpresso and the KL25Z SDK.
+This repo contains custom sources and makefiles for Project 5 as well as adapted and generated code from MCUXpresso and the KL25Z SDK.

 This project contains three configurations: Test, Debug, and Normal.

+I use the ECHO_MODE and USE_UART_INTERRUPTS to decided between polling/interrupt UART functions and APPLICATION vs ECHO mode for the main function.

-Test runs a suite of unit tests covering the state machine code.
+Test runs a suite of unit tests covering the circular buffer functions.

+I also did the extra credit for this assignment with the resizing circular buffers.

+I included 2 different versions of the circular buffer push, one that errors when the buffer is full and one that resizes.

+## Observations

+This project went smoother than the I2C one, though I did use more leveraged code for the circular buffer and UART code.
+Connecting between the PC and the KL25Z seemed to be more reliable than the KL25Z and the TMP102, which may or may not have been verified to work.

+Switching to not use the SDK was a good exercise, since it forced me to interact with all the registers directly.

 ## Installation/Execution Notes